eduard44/reaction/README.md

 # reaction

-A simple wrapper for Browserify and React for gulp.js
+A simple wrapper of Browserify and React for gulp.js

 ## Usage